-In addition to their other duties as a NED, the SID is responsible for leading the evaluation of the Chairman, meeting with the non-executives at least once a year without the Chairman present and being available to shareholders if they have concerns about the running of the Group which have not been resolved.
+In addition to their other duties as a NED, the SID is responsible for leading the evaluation of the Chair, meeting with the non-executives at least once a year without the Chair present and being available to shareholders if they have concerns about the running of the Group which have not been resolved.

-Delegation to committees
+B.1.2 Delegation to committees

-The Board has established five committees which support the discharge of its duties:
+The Board has five established committees which support the discharge of its duties:

-Each committee has agreed Tterms of reference which sets out requirements for membership, meeting administration, committee responsibilities and reporting.
-A high-level overview of each committee's delegated responsibilities is summarised below:
+Each Committee operates at a Group level and has agreed terms of reference, which set out requirements for membership, meeting administration, committee responsibilities and reporting.

+A high-level overview of each Committee's delegated responsibilities is summarised below: